Requirements and procedures and policies related to student fees, charges and refund policies

 TUITION AND FEES

-Normally, for purposes of tuition assessment, NEIT defines a full-time course load as 10 technical credits per quarter.
-Some quarters may include some liberal arts courses to achieve 10 credits.
-The tuition for these quarters will remain at the full-time tuition rate.
+Normally, for purposes of tuition assessment, NEIT defines a full-time course load as 10 technical credits per term.
+Some terms may include some liberal arts courses to achieve 10 credits.
+The tuition for these terms will remain at the full-time tuition rate.

 Please note that NEIT’s definition of full-time for purposes of tuition assessment differs from the definition of a “full-time student” used by the federal government for the purpose of awarding financial aid.
 See the section on Financial Aid for additional details.
 Please contact the Student Accounts Office for further information on tuition.

 Part-time status is allowed for bachelor-level and graduate programs only.
-Students enrolled in an approved part-time curriculum may take up to 6 technical credits per quarter or up to 10 technical and liberal arts credits per quarter.
+Students enrolled in an approved part-time curriculum may take up to 6 technical credits per term or up to 10 technical and liberal arts credits per term.
 Part-time students pay tuition at the part-time rate in effect at the time they enroll in the part-time program.

 Students who have not enrolled in a program of study but wish to take individual courses will pay the cost-per-credit rate in effect at the time they enroll for the course.